Capital Gains Tax FAQs

 Having calculated the tax due you should send a cheque for that amount to the Collector General's office in Limerick.
 The payment should be accompanied by a CGT payslip which is a short form providing relevant details in respect of the payment.

 As noted above there are two different disposal periods for CGT, this will determine the date payment is due and also which CGT payslip is required.
-Payslip A is for disposals in the first nine months of the year, payslip B is for the remainder of the year.
+For disposals in the ‘initial period’ (1 January to 30 November) Payslip A is used, for disposals in the ‘later period’ (December) Payslip B is used.

 CGT payslips, which include the full address for the Collector General, can be downloaded from the Revenue website Capital Gains Tax Forms page or obtained by calling LoCall 1890 306 706.